Great Things at UDM

 Law Review Symposia

 The Law Review at UDM School of Law has brought accomplished practitioners and legal academics to the School of Law to speak on a variety of timely legal topics.
 The 2013 Law Review Symposium, entitled Global Michigan: Immigration and Economic Growth, featured Governor Rick Synder as its keynote speaker and also included leading legal academics and policy makers from throughout the United States and Canada.
 Prior symposia have focused on intellectual property law, the jurisprudence of Justice Clarence Thomas, and Michigan's no-fault insurance scheme.
 This year's symposium will focus on urban agriculture.

 The faculty members at the School of Law make presentations throughout the country, and their scholarship is published in a wide variety of journals throughout the United States.
-For example, in Fall 2013, Professor Peggy Costello will speak at the University of Iowa School of Law at a symposium that also features professors from the law schools at Harvard University, the University of Michigan, and Washington University in St. Louis.
+For example, in Fall 2013, Professor Peggy Costello spoke at the University of Iowa School of Law at a symposium that also featured professors from the law schools at Harvard University, University of Michigan, and Washington University in St. Louis.
 In Summer 2013, Professor Cara Cunningham organized a highly successful conference (hosted by UDM School of Law) on Law and Education in the Americas: Comparative Perspectives.
-Recent faculty scholarship has appeared in or is forthcoming in a variety of journals, including the Notre Dame Journal of Law, Ethics, and Public Policy, the Washington & Lee Journal of Civil Right and Social Justice, the Clinical Law Review and others.
+Recent faculty scholarship has appeared in or is forthcoming in a variety of journals, including the Notre Dame Journal of Law, Ethics, and Public Policy; the Washington & Lee Journal of Civil Rights and Social Justice; the Clinical Law Review and others.